redhat-cop/cloud.vmware_ops/roles/provision_vm/README.md

         - choices: ['persistent', 'independent_persistent', 'independent_nonpersistent']
         - description:
             - Type of disk mode.
-            - If `persistent` specified, changes are immediately and permanently written to the virtual disk.
+            - If `persistent` is specified, changes are immediately and permanently written to the virtual disk.
 This is default.
-            - If `independent_persistent` specified, same as persistent, but not affected by snapshots.
+            - If `independent_persistent` is specified, same as persistent, but not affected by snapshots.
-            - If `independent_nonpersistent` specified, changes to virtual disk are made to a redo log and discarded at power off, but not affected by snapshots.
+            - If `independent_nonpersistent` is specified, changes to virtual disk are made to a redo log and discarded at power off, but not affected by snapshots.
     * controller_type:
         - type: str
         - choices: ['buslogic', 'lsilogic', 'lsilogicsas', 'paravirtual', 'sata', 'nvme']